cjpatton/crypto/README.txt

   NOTES

-    - AES4 doesn't appear to be invertible ?
+    - AES4 doesn't appear to be invertible?
+Well, it is if the key schedule is set up in the proper way.
+Kshort in the keyvector is formed from Klong, the complete schedule for 10-round AES.